aditiiitb/gettingandcleaningdata/courseproject/README.md

 To run :
 Download the script and open it with R Studio
 Make sure you set the working directory to where the Samsung data is located ( the folder name of data is "getdata-projectfiles-UCI HAR Dataset").
 Now source this R file.

-It will install the dplyr package on ur system.
+You need the dplyr package for running this file.
+It will install the dplyr package on ur system again, even if you do have the package already installed.
+Comment out line 79 if you already have it and dont want the dplyr package to be reinstalled.

+We were asked to put the mean and std of the variables.
+I have grepped all variables having mean in their name, irrespective of case.
+So I get 88 variables per activity per person.